What causes the BA.2 omicron subvariant to spread so rapidly? - NewsBreak

 “The spike proteins have mutated enough with this new subvariant that even if you were infected back in December or January, you’re not guaranteed to have neutralizing antibodies or the optimally effective antibodies against the newest strain,” Fiala said.

-The genetic differences between BA.1 and BA.2 make BA.2 more transmissible, explains the World Health Organization.
+The genetic differences between BA.1 and BA.2 make BA.2 more transmissible, explains the W orld Health Organization .
 The difference isn’t huge though – especially when comparing it against two totally different variants.
 The BA.1 version of omicron was much more contagious than delta, for example.
-Now, BA.2 is just a bit more contagious than BA.1.
+Now, BA.2 is just a bit more contagious than BA.1.‘It was super scary’: Long-COVID and the rise of POTS diagnoses

-BA.2 now makes up nearly all COVID-19 cases in the United States – about 99% of infections, according to the latest data from the Centers for Disease Control and Prevention.

-While it appears to be more contagious, BA.2 doesn’t yet appear to cause more severe illness or death than other types of omicron, according to Yale Medicine.
-Scientists are still monitoring the newest strain for more signs of differences.

 “We always see the cases ticking up before we really know what to make of the severity of illness, or any of the things that come after the initial infection,” said Fiala.